One Text or Call Could Wreck it All

 Even though only drivers under 21 in the state of Missouri are prohibited from texting while driving, it does not mean you can’t seek compensation for injuries incurred in a texting and driving accident.

 If you suspect the other driver was texting while driving, obtain the advice of a personal injury attorney, one familiar with accidents involving texting and driving.
-In the Kansas City area, the attorneys at Nash & Franciskato are knowledgeable and well versed in investigating these types of car accidents.
+In the Kansas City area, the experienced auto accident attorneys at Nash & Franciskato are knowledgeable and well versed in investigating these types of car accidents.

 We take the burden off your shoulders so that you can concentrate on what matters most, healing and recovering from the accident.
 Our car accident attorneys will conduct a thorough investigation of the accident, finding out all of the details, and talking to witnesses.
 In addition, we will subpoena phone records to confirm or deny if the driver was talking or texting when the accident occurred.